Marc-Pierre-Barbier/Nvidia-wayland-overclocking-utility/README.md

 But also add nvmlDeviceSetClockOffsets which allows to overclock on wayland. sadly they didn't provide an integration into nvidia-settings so this is why this program exists.

-# THIS PROJECT WAS RUSHED AND COME WITH ABSOLUTELY NOT GUARANTEE
+# THIS PROJECT WAS RUSHED AND COME WITH ABSOLUTELY NO GUARANTEE

 ## build